mamonu/portokalopita/README.md

    &nbsp;

-If you see that the top is getting a bit more brown that you would like put some aluminum foil on top on the 25 min mark
+put some aluminum foil on top of the cake around the 25 min mark

 &nbsp;